• Skip to primary navigation

 How To Cure Grape Leaves | giverecipe.com

-Wouldn’t it be great to have grape leaves in your pantry in winter too?
-You wouldn’t have to search for it at markets then!
 It might not be possible to find it every time or the leaves might not be to your taste.
 They sometimes use leaves that are too tough, which is not something you would want.

 As I mentioned before, we, as Turkish people are like ants, who always save food for coming winter.
 We love to prepare food in summer when they are fresh, we want to carry this freshness to colder days too when foods are more limited.

 Mom either brings us fresh grape leaves and we cure them here together or she makes it for us and brings the jar.
-If you love stuffed grape leaves as much as we do, if you are crazy about home made foods as much as we are, you should learn how to preserve grape leaves!
+If you love stuffed grape leaves aka sarma as much as we do, if you are crazy about home made foods as much as we are, you should learn how to preserve grape leaves!

 How To Cure Grape Leaves | giverecipe.com